-YouTrack supports custom fields that store values as text.
-These fields store a string of characters that is interpreted in Markdown syntax when shown in the issue.
+YouTrack supports custom fields that store values as text with formatting.
+These fields store a string of characters that is presented as formatted text when shown in the issue.

 Fields with this type are not shown in the sidebar with other custom fields.
 Instead, they appear just below the issue description.

 As with the issue summary and description, you can only change the values for text-based fields when an issue is open in create or edit mode.
-When editing these fields, a preview of the input is shown as formatted in Markdown.
-For a complete list of formatting options, see Markdown Syntax.
+The ability to add and edit content in these fields is supported by a rich text editor.
+The editor lets you format text in WYSIWYG or Markdown mode.
+When editing in Markdown mode, a preview of the formatted input is shown below the field.

-Otherwise, working with supplemental text fields is just like any other custom field in YouTrack.
+Aside from their formatting options and location in the issue form, working with formatted text fields is just like any other custom field in YouTrack.

 A project administrator can configure a field to require a value.
 Required fields cannot store an empty value, but are not assigned a default value.
 When you report an issue in the project, required fields are shown with the message Set value in the input field.